 In the 1980’s I felt a need to reach a deeper understanding of the essential concepts I was trying to express in my work.
 I eliminated color to concentrate on form alone and produced a series of black and white drawings that can be interpreted as landscape or body shapes.

 The 1990’s was the beginning of more personal and spiritual growth and development.
 As my notions about the nature of reality broadened, my art became more concerned with universal themes.
 I studied metaphysics, read about quantum physics, and incorporated these ideas in my artwork.

 In 1991 I joined LA Art, a membership gallery with several locations.
 I began showing my work regularly in Los Angeles.
 This led to membership in other galleries such as Long Beach Arts and Gallery 825/LAAA.
 I had two solo shows and was included in many juried shows in Southern California.
 I was involved in professional organizations, like the Southern California Women’s Caucus for Art and the Arroyo Arts Collective.

 Through Gallery 825/LAAA, I met Victoria Taylor Alvarez.
 She introduced me to site specific installation artwork.
 It grew in to a new form of expression for me.
 We created mandalas and installations in exhibits all over Southern California.

-I recently relocated to the Portland, Oregon area.
-My environment is vastly different from my environment in Southern California.
-Our property is ringed by trees and forest on three sides.
-We are close to rural areas and farms.
+In 2012 I relocated to the Pacific Northwest, first Oregon, then Washington.
+My environment has been vastly different from my environment in Southern California.
+Our property in Oregon was ringed by trees on all sides.
+Therre was a ravine with a small forest in the backyard.
+In Washington, we are in the middle of a forested area.
 So, my current work focuses on the energy matrix I find all around me in trees and the natural world.
 I hope to open up the viewer’s mind to perceiving this energy matrix and contemplating their role in it.
 As I pursue this intention, the concepts behind my work deepen and my understanding of myself and my reality continue to expand.